decker-edu/decker/readme.md

     Markdown files ending on `*-page.md` are translated into corresponding HTML or PDF documents.

-## *decker* targets
+## *Decker* targets

 -   `decker version`

-    Prints the current decker version and branch as well as the current pandoc version.
+    Prints the current Decker version and branch as well as the current pandoc version.

 -   `decker help`